Thinning: When, Why and How to Thin Your Sprouts

 Do not pull sprouts out.
 Pulling sprouts out can damage the roots of the sprout(s) you’re keeping.

-Optional: Add a yCover after sprout selection
+Optional: Add a yCover After Thinning

 Once you’ve thinned your sprouts, consider placing a yCover on the yCube.
 Blocking light from reaching the rockwool is one of the most effective ways to reduce algae as your plant develops.